top of page

 What will a day at camp look like?

-Each day of camp we will read a book, bake bread, study a scripture, have hands on demonstrations and activities, and art time.
+At each camp we will read a book, bake bread, study a scripture, have hands on demonstrations and activities, and art time.
 At camp we will focus on learning about homestead animals.
 Other activities throughout the day may or may not support the focal topic.
 Days are curated to keep students engaged, happy, and content with the subject at hand.

 Meet the Teachers